I’m passionate about teaching and flying.

 The words “they say” are often annoyingly put before a platitude, but they say you shouldn’t spend too much time looking in the rear view mirror.
-The problem is there is just so much in mine, that I feel compelled to write about it, and I’m lucky for that.
+The problem is there is just so much in our lives that is there.

 Aviation Confidential is a reservoir for a project that I find therapeutic.
-Tony Bourdain was one of the best writers, story tellers, and bon vivants to strut the streets of Montreal and the planet.
-My title and body of writing is inspired by and dedicated to him.
+Tony Bourdain was one of the best writers, story tellers, and bon vivants to strut the streets of New York, Montreal and well… everywhere.
+My title and body of writing is partly inspired by and dedicated to him.
 The stories below are an homage to all the living, dead and upcoming workers in this complex and unappreciated industry we call aviation.